Doctor Who – Battles in Time

 Doctor Who – Battles in Time is a trading card game and fortnightly magazine originally from the partwork publishers GE Fabbri, who acquired the license to produce Battles in Time.
 The game and magazine were first released in mid-April 2006 in two 'test-regions' in the United Kingdom and was made available across the UK on 20 September 2006.
 The magazine was released in Australia a few months later.
 However, only in South Australia was it made available in newsagents; in the rest of Australia it was available by subscription with the distributor only.
 The subscription and back issue services have now been removed from the official website.
 Battles in Time magazines are no longer available and the last issue (number 70) was released on 13 May 2009.

 In October 2025 it was announced that Battles in Time would be relaunched by Heathside Trading and BBC Studios to coincide with the 20th Anniversary of the original release.
+A reintroduction set was released in late April 2026.